-The world of quantified health hasn’t exactly been focused on women.
-Activity trackers started off with chunky and unattractive devices aimed at fitness freaks and technology buffs.
-Thankfully, those days are behind us and the tech community has grasped the importance of designing wearable technology that is both functional and attractive.
+Not too long ago, activity trackers started off as chunky and unattractive devices aimed at fitness freaks and techno-buffs.
+Thankfully, those days are behind us and the tech community has grasped the importance of designing products that are both functional and attractive.

 Essential reading: Wearables that keep you safe

-This article is a summary of our favourite activity trackers and smartwatches designed with female fitness enthusiasts in mind.
+This article is a summary of our favourite activity trackers designed with female fitness enthusiasts in mind.
 Our criteria is based on a combination of visual appeal, smaller sizes and functionality.
-These are wearables that are designed to keep track of your activity and sleep so should not be confused with safety wearables, i.e. devices which make it easy to call for help at the touch of a button.
+These are wearables that are designed to keep track of activity and sleep so should not be confused with safety wearables, i.e. devices which make it easy to call for help in case of emergency.

 Vivoactive 3 is the successor to the Vivoactive HR, a Swiss knife of activity trackers.
 Garmin has realised that it needs to introduce a less bulky form factor if it is to appeal to a larger demographic.
-And on that count, the Vivoactive 3 does not dissapoint.
+And on that count, the next iteration in the Vivoactive series does not dissapoint.
 It now has a classy new unisex design.

-Apart from the aesthetics and tracking everything under the sun, the main news here is the inclusion of Garmin Pay, a first for the company.
+Apart from the aesthetics, built-in GPS and tracking everything under the sun, the main news here is the inclusion of Garmin Pay, a first for the company.
 Which means Garmin customers can finally pay for purchases with their timepiece.
 The new functionality is enabled by FitPay and supports Visa and Mastercard debit and credit cards from major issuing banks.

 There are 15 built-in sports profiles, including new ones for snowboarding, cardio, yoga, eliptical and stair stepper.
 Vivoactive 3 will also let you mix it up by creating customized workouts.
 Other new features include VO2Max and stress/workout tracking.